initc3/ic3-website/content/events/eth-bootcamp/BlockchainCamp2023.md

 ---
-name: 'IC3 Blockchain Summer Camp 2023'
+name: 'IC3 Blockchain Camp 2023'
 location: Cornell Tech (Roosevelt Island) New York, NY
 start: 2023-06-12
 end: 2023-06-18
-summary: Join us for the 8th Annual IC3 Blockchain Summer Camp!
+summary: Join us for the 8th Annual IC3 Blockchain Camp!
 This 7-day experience will be hosted for the first time on the Cornell Tech Campus on Roosevelt Island in New York, NY.
 ---

 <div class="ui piled segment">